skatejs/skatejs/README.md

 #### `number`

 Ensures the value is always a `Number` and is correctly linked to an attribute.
-Empty values are not coerced to Numbers.
-If a value cannot be coerced then it is `NaN`.
+The value will default to `0` if an empty or non-numeric value is passed.